 You can make a complaint about us or one of our network pharmacies, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-(If your problem is about the plan's coverage or payment, you should look at the section above about requesting coverage decisions or making appeals.)
+(If your problem is about our Plan's coverage or payment, you should look at the section above about requesting coverage decisions or making an appeal.)
 For more information about making a complaint about your Part D prescription drugs, see the "Coverage Decisions, Appeals, and Complaints" section.